Interstate 95 in Maine

 Interstate 95 (I-95) is a part of the Interstate Highway System that runs north–south from Miami, Florida to Houlton, Maine.
-The highway enters Maine from the New Hampshire state line in Kittery and runs for 303 mi to the Canadian border in Houlton.
+The highway enters Maine from the New Hampshire state line in Kittery and runs for 303 mi to the Canada–United States border at Houlton.
 It is the only primary Interstate Highway in Maine.
 In 2004, the highway's route between Portland and Gardiner was changed so that it encompasses the entire Maine Turnpike (including the former I-495 between Falmouth and Gardiner), a toll road running from Kittery to Augusta.
+As an Interstate Highway, all of I-95 in Maine is included in the National Highway System.